 Each of these adorable lemon blueberry mini muffins has one whole blueberry in the center.
 They're so cute and just as fun to make as they are to eat.
-Perfect for a quick snack break or as a picnic treat!
+If you need a baking idea with blueberries, these are perfect for a quick snack break or as a picnic treat!

-I am obsessed with making muffins lately (expect more muffin recipes coming your way soon!) and these mini lemon blueberry poppyseed muffins are some of my faves!
+I am obsessed with homemade muffin recipes lately and these mini lemon blueberry poppyseed muffins one some of my faves!

-I love the combo of lemon and poppyseed and I love the combo of lemon and blueberry, so decided the perfect way to celebrate these flavors was by concentrating them into adorable bite-size mini muffins.
+I love combo of lemon and poppyseed and I love the combo of lemon and blueberry, so decided the perfect way to celebrate these flavors was by concentrating them into adorable bite-size mini muffins.
+Each mini muffin has one whole blueberry in the middle and a crackly lemon sugar topping that is so good.

-What better way to ensure an even distribution of blueberries in mini muffins than to put one giant, juicy blueberry in the center of each muffin?
-It might seem a little fussy having to cover each blueberry carefully with muffin batter, but it's the best way to get that perfect blueberry center.
+What better way to ensure an even distribution of blueberries in a mini muffin recipe than to put one giant, juicy blueberry in the center of each muffin?
+It might seem a little fussy having to tuck each blueberry carefully beneath the muffin batter, but it's the best way to get that perfect blueberry center.

 And the lemon sugar on top is, well, it's not the icing on the cake — but it is the sugar on the muffin!